You are here

 Do I need to be connected to the internet to capture issues?

 No, you don't.
-You can go out on site, use Field Mobile to capture issues.
+You can go out on site, and use Oracle Aconex Mobile to capture issues.
 When you are connected to the internet again your mobile will start syncing the captured issues with Aconex.

-Do you have an Android version for Aconex Field?
+Do you have an Android app for Aconex?

 Managing Users on your Project